Kōya, Wakayama: Government

 Kōya has a mayor-council form of government with a directly elected mayor and a unicameral town council of 10 members.
 Kōya collectively with the town of Kudyama, contributes one member to the Wakayama Prefectural Assembly.
 In terms of national politics, the town is part of Wakayama 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Kōya is centered on tourism.
-Since there are many temples, there are many people involved in Buddhist professions such as monks, and there are also many related tourism industry workers such as innkeepers, souvenir shops, and Buddhist equipment stores.
+Since there are many temples, there are many people involved in Buddhist professions such as monks.
+There are many tourism related industry workers such as innkeepers, souvenir shops, and Buddhist equipment stores.

 Education

-Kōya has three public elementary schools and one public middle school operated by the town government, one public high school operated by the Wakayama Prefectural Board of Education.
-Koyasan University, a private university affiliated with Shingon Buddhism is located in the town.
+Kōya has three public elementary schools and one public middle school operated by the town government.
+One public high school is operated by the Wakayama Prefectural Board of Education throughout the year.
+Koyasan University (established in 1926), is a fully private university affiliated with Shingon Buddhism is located in the outskirts of the town.